Speak with an admissions advisor. 562-475-4604

 I graduated from the Bachelor in Health Sciences (BSHS) program at SCU and entered the Doctor of Chiropractic program one term ahead!
 With the Bachelor of Health Science program being online, it fit perfectly with my schedule and allowed me to create a study space at home without needing to travel to campus.
 I took two asynchronous courses every 7.5 weeks, but the flexibility of when I could study, whether on the weekend or during the weeknights, made it more accessible.
 The professors were also great and personable.
 When I needed help in a course, they would respond quickly with excellent feedback and helpful tips and relate the course to their learnings.
 I am happy to now be on my way to becoming a Doctor of Chiropractic and thankful for my time in BSHS program.

 A grade of Credit or Pass may be used if the transferring college’s policy states that it is equivalent to a grade of C or better.
 Advanced placement exams may be used to meet the general education requirement; the College Board Advanced Placement Tests (AP) course must fulfill the general education course requirement – and a score of 3 or higher will be accepted for credit.
-Additionally, the BSHS program accepts College Level Examination Program (CLEP) examinations in fulfillment of lower division general education courses.
+The BSHS program accepts College Level Examination Program (CLEP) examinations in fulfillment of lower division general education courses.
 The program requires a passing score of at least 50 on the CLEP exam and accepts up to 30 credits.
 Credit for Advanced Placement examinations is not included in this limit.
 CLEP exam scores cannot be older than 10 years.

 Students seeking reasonable accommodations or support services while enrolled at SCU can do so through the Student Services Office (SSO).
 We encourage you to register with SSO as early as possible to allow sufficient time for the approval and notification process.